run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/additional-features/project-management/simple-agile-management/simple-agile-management.md

     place the mouse on "Add item...", click on add "+" to add new item.
 To indicate the completion of an item inside the checklist, select the checkbox;

-    -   Comments: list of comments made;
+    -   Comments: list of comments made:

+           -  Edit Comment;

+           -  Delete comment.
+If you opt for the deletion, the comment will not be saved in the "History" tab.

     -   Attachments: make availabe the field to add attachmetns;